etkitech/etkitech.github.io/docs/index.md

 # <a name="about" href="#about"> About us ‍</a>

-etki Tech Network is an online community of Turkish speaking and international technologists abroad.
+etki Tech Network is an online community of international technologists abroad.
 To describe it amusingly and genuinely, we are grassroots, ideology-free, bloat-free, organic and 100% independent.

 Founded in 2016, we started as a local meetup group for exchanging and networking among the Turkish speaking and international tech people in Germany.